Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Non-linear Optimization Problems with Dynamic Security Constraints

 \subsection{Application to AC Optimal Power Flow (AC-OPF)}

 In the following, we consider the AC-OPF problem with combined N-1 security and small-signal stability criteria as guiding example.
 Note that our proposed methodology is general and can include any static or dynamic security criteria.
 The AC-OPF problem optimizes the operation of a power grid consisting of a set of $\mathcal{N}$ buses connected by a set of $\mathcal{L}$ lines.
 A subset of the set of $\mathcal{N}$ buses has a generator connected and is denoted with $\mathcal{G}$.
 The variables are the vectors of active and reactive power injections $\mb{p}$ and $\mb{q}$, the voltage magnitudes $\mb{v}$ and voltage angles $\theta$.
 Each of these vectors have the size $n\times1$, where $n$ is the number of buses in the set $\mathcal{N}$.
-The control variables $\mb{u}$ are the active power injections and voltage set-points of generators $\mb{p_g}$ and $\mb{v_g}$, i.e. the entries in $\mb{p}$ and $\mb{q}$ that correspond to the buses in the set $\mathcal{G}$.
+The control variables $\mb{u}$ are the active power injections and voltage set-points of generators $\mb{p_g}$ and $\mb{v_g}$, i.e. the entries in $\mb{p}$ and $\mb{v}$ that correspond to the buses in the set $\mathcal{G}$.
 If the control variables are fixed, the remaining state variables can be identified by solving an AC power flow, i.e. solving a system of non-linear equations \cite{Tinney67}.
 To satisfy the N-1 security criterion, the identified control variables $\mb{u}$ must lead to a power system state which complies with the operational constraints for a set of line outages.
 We denote this set with $\mathcal{C}$, with the first element $\mathcal{C}_1 = \{0\}$ corresponding to the intact system state.
+The dimension of set $\mathcal{C}$ is defined by the number of considered contingencies plus the intact system state.
+As for its structure, the set $\mathcal{C}$ contains the IDs of the outaged lines, while for the intact system state the corresponding ID is '0'.
 The superscript '$c$' in \eqref{con_p}--\eqref{SS2} denotes the corresponding outaged system state and the superscript '$0$' the intact system state.
 To ensure small-signal stability, we analyze the stability of the linearization of the power system dynamics around the current operating point \cite{milano2010power}.
 The system matrix $\mb{A}$ describes the linearized system dynamics as function of the current operating point defined by $(\mb{p},\mb{q},\mb{v},\bm{\theta})$.
 To satisfy the small-signal stability criterion, the minimum damping ratio associated with the eigenvalues $\bm{\lambda}$ of $\mb{A}$ has to be larger than $\gamma_{\text{min}}$; where $\gamma_{\text{min}} \leq \min_{\bm{\lambda}} \tfrac{-\Re\{\bm{\lambda}\}}{\sqrt{\Im\{\bm{\lambda}\}^2 + \Re\{\bm{\lambda}\}^2}}$.
 Finally, we formulate the N-1 security and small-signal stability constrained AC-OPF: